meta-llama/llama-stack/docs/source/getting_started/index.md

 :::{dropdown} Starting up the Llama Stack server
 The Llama Stack server can be configured flexibly so you can mix-and-match various providers for its individual API components -- beyond Inference, these include Vector IO, Agents, Telemetry, Evals, Post Training, etc.

-To get started quickly, we provide various Docker images for the server component that work with different inference providers out of the box.
-For this guide, we will use `llamastack/distribution-ollama` as the Docker image.
+To get started quickly, we provide various container images for the server component that work with different inference providers out of the box.
+For this guide, we will use `llamastack/distribution-ollama` as the container image.

 Lets setup some environment variables that we will use in the rest of the guide.
 ```bash